Mulberry Class - Year 5

 PE days for Mulberry Class will usually be on Wednesdays (with Mr Green) and Thursdays.

-Spring 1 - Tag Rugby and Dance
+Spring 1 - Athletics and Cricket

-Spring 2 - Gymnastics and Netball.
+Spring 2 - Tennis and Golf.

 Woodland Learning